kc-luo/QL_Datathon_Rice21/README.md

    ######  Trade:
         Based on the predicted data, our program calculates the probability of profiting from the next tick and choose the most feasible investment plan.
    ######  Arbitrage:
         Based on the current tick data, our program exanges our holdsing from one cureency to another multiple times if the exchange ratio between multiple currency can bring us profits.
+The difference in exchange rates between currencies can be an opportunity for us to leverage.
+We involved two other cryptocurrencies and Euro in the arbitrage.
+By computing the ratio between the current prices, we determine if the expected revenue would exceed the costs such as taker fee.